mustawtfa/mustawtfa/README.md

 # Mustafa Çakı – A Young Visionary in Technology

 Hi there!
 I'm Mustafa, a 16-year-old developer and entrepreneur from Turkiye with an insatiable passion for innovative technology.
-Since 2018, I've immersed myself in software and game development—absorbing knowledge through online and in-person courses.
+Since 2018, I've immersed myself in software and game development absorbing knowledge through online and in-person courses.
 My journey has equipped me with expertise in Dart, C, C#, JavaScript, HTML, CSS, PHP, and tools like CMake and Flutter.

 ## Early Achievements & Education 🎓
 - **Bilim Sanat Merkezi (BİLSEM):**
-  I was accepted into BİLSEM—the elite science and art center for gifted children in Turkiye—at the age of 6.
+  I was accepted into BİLSEM, the elite science and art center for gifted children in Turkiye, at the age of 6.
 - **Mustafa Saffet Fen Lisesi:**
   I studied at one of Turkiye's most prestigious science high schools, sharpening my technical skills and academic excellence.
 - **CTF & BTK Certificates:**